SergeantKelley/Stand-Work-Experiments/README.md

 In order to communicate with the hard real-time context a couple params were created.
 Thus two-way logical connection is provided.
 The project is intended for redlab-E avionics test-bench systems.

+#### Usage instructions
+In order to start an experiment in conjuction with the qt extended plugin you need first to copy "Shaders" folder to the following path:
+"/home/student/.oper_vis/plugins/" on your test-bench system

+After that you may need to modify the following string in the Qt .pro file:

+DESTDIR = /home/student/.oper_vis/plugins/

+change "student" to your system login name.
+It allows you copying just after project building, automagically

 Enjoy :-)